tchambon/deepfrench/README.md

 The LM has a vocabulary of 30k tokens and a perplexity of 29.3.

-The model has been evaluated on the task of classifying movies reviews in two categories (positive or negatives).
+The model have been evaluated on the task of classifying movie reviews in two categories (positive or negatives).
 The movie reviews have been downloaded from a french imdb-like website and include 11K positives reviews, 11K negatives reviews as well as 51K unlabelled reviews for language model tuning.
 The result is a 93% accuracy, which is good regarding other languages SOTA.
 As of today, I am not aware of a public NLP classification benchmark in French, which would be great to evaluate the model on an objective dataset.